A 24-Hour Guide to Matera, Italy

 Is Matera Worth Visiting

-During the planning phase of our 9-day trip to Puglia, I greatly debated whether or not we should spend a night in Matera.
+As I was planning our 9-day Puglia itinerary, I greatly debated whether or not we should spend one night in Matera.
 There was so much I felt I wanted to see in the Puglia region, and I didn't know if we should just take a day trip to Matera or actually book a hotel there.

 After much research and inquiry on my side, we decided to stay one night in Matera, and I honestly wish we would have given ourselves a little more time to discover all that Matera held within her streets.